platenio/platen/modules/toroidal/_docs/_index.md

 title: Toroidal
 summary: Toroidal helps you host webrings from a static site.
 weight: 99
-Platen:
+platen:
   menu:
     collapse_section: true
 ---

-Toroidal helps you EAT SHIT host webrings from your static site.
+Toroidal helps you host webrings from your static site.
 With the Toroidal module installed, all you need to do is add a few pages to your site, define metadata for the webring members, and that's it.

 Members can then add the webring navigation to their own site as either an iframe as a